-(Reuters) - Wal-Mart Stores Inc (WMT.N) said on Friday it had cut 2,300 jobs, or roughly 2 percent of the total workforce at its Sam's Club retail warehouse chain, its biggest round of layoffs since 2010.
+(Reuters) - Wal-Mart Stores Inc (WMT.N) said it cut roughly 2 percent of total employees, or about 2,300 jobs, at its Sam's Club retail warehouse chain on Friday, its biggest round of layoffs since 2010.

-The action follows a lackluster U.S. holiday season and layoffs announced earlier this month from U.S. retailers Macy's Inc (M.N), J.C.
+The action comes on the heels of a lackluster U.S. holiday season and layoffs announced earlier this month from U.S. retailers Macy's Inc (M.N), J.C.
 Penney Co Inc (JCP.N) and Target Corp (TGT.N).

 "We're trying to rebalance our resources," Durling said.

 Affected employees who are unable to find new positions at Sam's Club or Walmart will be eligible for severance, Durling said.

 Wal-Mart is scheduled to report results from its holiday quarter on February 20.

 Macy's has said it plans to cut 2,500 jobs, or 1.4 percent of its U.S. workforce, but it said it expects to add positions for its growing online business, leaving overall staffing levels unchanged at around 175,000.

 J.C.
 Penney said it would close 33 stores and eliminate 2,000 jobs as part of its efforts to return to profitability.
 And, Target said it would cut 475 jobs at its headquarters and other offices in Minnesota and will not fill 700 open positions worldwide.

 - Malaysia military tracked missing plane to west coast: source |